vshivam/vshivam.github.io/about.md

 On the open source front, I started the android version of [Privly](https://github.com/privly/privly-android) as a Google Summer of Code student in 2013 and have since been maintaining the project.
 I also contribute to the [Ambient Dynamix](http://ambientdynamix.org/) Project.

 I've traveled extensively in India.
-I've also been to Japan, where I summited the Mount Fuji overnight, the United States of America to attend the 10th Google Summer of Code Reunion.
-In October of 2015, I visited Seoul, to attend the 5th International Conference on Internet of Things.
+I've also been to Japan, the USA and South Korea.
+New Zealand currently is on the top of my travel bucket list.

+<iframe src="https://www.google.com/maps/d/embed?mid=zW38gweCTgWA.kFNiEcQ2r8DY" width="500" height="319"></iframe>

 ###Contact
 You can drop me an email at first-name[dot]bitsgoa[at]gmail.com or tweet to me @vshivam.